Kobe Bryant Revealed His Plans for an NBA Future Involving Michael Jordan to Seth Davis as a High School Senior

 Even if you’re not a hardcore basketball fan, you probably know all about Kobe Bryant and his Mamba Mentality.
-While the NBA legend didn’t officially coin the term until later in life, elements of it already existed during his time in high school.
+While the legendary No. 8 didn’t officially coin the term until later in life, elements of it already existed during his time in high school.
 Just ask Seth Davis about that.

 While Seth Davis has risen through the ranks to become a major name in sports media, he started out as an entry-level reporter at Sports Illustrated, writing stories about a variety of topics.
 One of those put him in contact with Kobe Bryant, who already had a specific plan for his NBA future.

 Kobe Bryant became famous for his Mamba Mentality

 When you think of NBA players who needed to win Michael Jordan is probably the first name that springs to mind.
 Kobe Bryant, however, also took things pretty seriously behind the scenes.

 During his time with the LA Lakers, Bryant created his “Black Mamba” persona.
 That, in turn, helped bring Mamba Mentality into the public eye.